Hulalazz/cs207-F17/project/milestone1_rubric.md

 Your code must be written in an object oriented manner.
 Here is an outline of the required structural components:
 * You should include all classes in a single file called `chemkin.py`.
+* All classes must include at least two special methods.
 * Make a class for reaction rate coefficients.
 So far we have only talked about three types of reaction rate coefficients:  constant, Arrhenius, and modified Arrhenius.
 There are other types and your code should be easily extensible to handle new types of reaction rate coefficients in future verions.
+  - At a minimum, your reaction rate coefficients class should consist of:
+    1. A reaction rate base class with a constructor and other special methods as necessary (e.g. `__repr__`).
+    2. A subclass that implements the Arrhenius reaction rate coefficients.
+    3. The constant reaction rate coefficient can go in it's own subclass, the base class, or the Arrhenius subclass.
+    4. If you think that there is a better way to design the reaction rate coefficients class, then feel free to do so.
+Just remember that you must include the three typs of reaction rate coefficients discussed in class and permit the code to be extended to other types of reaction rate coefficients.
 * Make a class for reactions.
-So far we have only talked about elementary reactions.
+So far we have only talked about irreversible elementary reactions.
-  There are other types of reactions.
+  There are other types of irreversible reactions.
 For example, *three-body reactions* and *duplicate* reactions are common.
 There could be other types as well.
 Your code should be written in such a way that it can be easily extended to these other types of reactions in future versions.
+  - At a minimum, your reactions class should consist of:
+    1. A base class with a constructor and other special methods as necessary (e.g. `__repr__).
+    2. A subclass for irreversible reactions.
+    3. Methods for computing progress rates and reaction rates.
 * Note that we have only worked with **irreversible** reactions.
 Most reactions are actually reversible.
 Your code should be aware of this fact and have hooks for future modifications that can handle fully reversible reactions.